30 Tips To Ease Blended Family Issues

 Blending families can be difficult to navigate

-When children lose a parent through divorce or death, their feelings about new parental figures can be strong and sensitive for a while.
+When children lose a biological parent through divorce or death, their feelings about new parental figures can be strong and sensitive for a while.
 The next set of tips will help everyone move forward together:

 17. If there's time before the marriage, give the new parent time to step into your child's life as a friend or mentor.
 While you may be ready to move forward after a death or divorce, children may need more time to resolve their feelings.
 If it doesn't happen before the marriage, allow your child and spouse time to form relationships before pressing the idea that it's a parent and child relationship.